 4. Providing clear explanations for flagged events to build user confidence

 To minimize false alarms, your abnormal event detection system needs robust machine learning algorithms trained on a wide range of normal and abnormal video footage.
 Integrating multiple supplementary approaches can catch more true anomalies while reducing false positives.
-Giving users control to flag incorrect detections helps the system learn and adjust.
+Giving users the ability to flag incorrect detections helps the system learn and adjust.
 Explainable results are key for building trust in your video anomaly detection product and its role in overall network security.

 Ensuring Privacy and Compliance

-To protect individual rights, you must guarantee your system conforms to strict privacy regulations.
+To protect individual rights, you must guarantee that your system conforms to strict privacy regulations.
 This involves implementing advanced techniques to anonymize personal data and restrict access to authorized personnel only.
 Unusual events flagged by the anomaly detection algorithms may require further scrutiny to determine if they pose genuine security risks while still maintaining privacy compliance.
 You'll need to strike a balance between enhancing security posture and respecting personal privacy.

 Overcoming Technical Limits